-Persistent pain due to instability of a single intervertebral segment.
+- Persistent pain due to the instability of a single intervertebral segment.

-Despite the fact that over 250,000 lower back fusions are performed every year in the USA, there is no evidence to support this operation for discogenic back pain.6,7
+Despite the fact that over 250,000 lower back fusions are performed every year in the USA, there is no evidence to support this operation for discogenic back pain.

 We are very successful at improving leg symptoms,” says Dr. William Welch, vice chairman of the department of neurosurgery at the University of Pennsylvania Medical Center and chief of neurosurgery at Pennsylvania Hospital.
 We are less successful at treating back pain.

-Core stabilisation exercises to build a strong, stable platform upon which whole body strengthening can be built;
+- Core stabilization exercises to build a strong, stable platform upon which whole-body strengthening can be built

 It is often quoted that it takes about 4 weeks to strengthen your muscles and at least 4 weeks to correct your posture or movement habit.
-So whilst not a quick fix, understanding that if you follow an evidenced based rehabilitation system that has been proven deliver results over time, you too can also achieve sustained improvement, through a progressive rehabilitation and conditioning program that will prevent re-injury and optimise your physical capacity.
+So whilst not a quick fix, understanding that if you follow an evidenced-based rehabilitation system that has been proven deliver results over time, you too can also achieve sustained improvement, through a progressive rehabilitation and conditioning program that will prevent re-injury and optimize your physical capacity.

 If you are interested in learning about a 7 step plan that thousands of people have experienced relief through, call 1 300 BODYWISE (263 994) for a FREE Assessment and Recovery Action Plan.
 This plan will detail the specific steps that you need to take to on your road to recovery.
 Wishing you the best of health.

-4. Pauza KJ, Howell S, Dreyfuss P et al. A randomised placebo controlled trial of intradiscal electrothermal therapy for the treatment of discogenic low back pain.
+- Pauza KJ, Howell S, Dreyfuss P et al. A randomized placebo-controlled trial of intradiscal electrothermal therapy for the treatment of discogenic low back pain.
 Spine j 2004:4(1):27-35.